semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ### Agent {#agent-override}

 Here you can override the pipeline-level [agent](./pipelines#agents) for a specific job.
-You can select X86/ARM VMs running Linux, macOS, or Windows ([self-hosted only]).
-In addition, the agent can run in Kubernetes pods or [Docker environments](./pipelines#docker-environments).
+You can select VMs running Linux, macOS, or Windows ([self-hosted only]) in both X86 and ARM architectures.
+This setting also allows you to run the job in [self-hosted agents] or in [Docker environments](./pipelines#docker-environments).

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">